 “Have you been to other haunted places?
 The West Point railroad or Church Hill?”

 Church Hill, an old Southern Plantation, stood not far from his home.
 According to legend blood appeared on the first snow fall of winter.
-Snow blood which likely appeared once from a wounded animal, frightened him little.
+Snow blood, which likely appeared once from a wounded animal, frightened him little.
 Not like the tales he read of Old House Woods.

 “What a terrible story!”

-Barnaby tried to mask his skepticism.
+Levi tried to mask his skepticism.
 What the hell is this old woman talking about?
 “I don’t understand.
 I thought it was a boxing term when the boxer is saved from losing the fight by the bell signaling the round’s end.”

-Barnaby couldn’t conceal the look of intense incredulity from his face.
+Levi failed to conceal the look of intense incredulity from his face.

-“They say George Washington insisted they not put his body into a vault until at least two days after his death to make sure of course that he was dead.”
+“They say George Washington insisted they not put his body into a vault until at least two days after his death to make sure of course he was dead.”

 “People once thought the world was flat too.”